Help updated December 26th, 2024

 This is common on brand-new guitars with fresh woods that are still settling.
 The good thing is as those woods cure your guitar will stay in perfect tune.
 It’s for this reason you read testimonials from our players saying our guitars stay in perfect tune.
 Once they do though not only will it stay in tune but your guitar will play easier and sound richer and deeper.
 Mr. Zager also strings his guitars with a thinner 11-50 gauge of string for the best in playability, but thin strings can actually bend out of tune.
 Few players notice it (even our artists) but if you have a good ear you can occasionally hear it.
 It’s for this reason Mr. Zager Sr. uses the next gauge up on a few of his own personal guitars.
 By going one gauge up your guitar will stay in perfect tune and you’ll also get the benefit of a richer deeper sound.
 In this video, Mr. Zager Jr. talks about tuning problems on a brand-new guitar https://youtu.be/bvLZvaEq0qo

 After completing each guitar Mr. Zager does a final tune and inspection before shipping making sure the tune and intonation is perfect on all guitars.
-With that said there are 2 ways intonation can be ever so slightly off, but it’s generally only noticeable by digital meters.
-Tuning and intonation can be ever so slightly off when using digital meters on all brand-new guitars with fresh woods that are still settling.
-This slight movement will cause your guitar to go out of tune easier.
-The good thing is as your guitar’s woods settle and cure your guitar will stay in perfect tune.
-It’s for this reason you read testimonials saying our guitars stay in perfect tune, but only after the woods settle which takes minimally 4-6 weeks.
+With that said there are two ways intonation can be ever so slightly off, but it’s generally only noticeable by digital meters and not the human ear.
+Tuning and intonation can be ever so slightly off when using digital meters on all brand-new guitars due to fresh woods that are still settling.
+This slight movement of the woods becoming one with another will cause your guitar to go out of tune easier.
+The good thing is as your guitar’s woods settle your guitar will stay in better and better tune as it ages.
+It’s for this reason you read testimonials saying Zager guitars stay in perfect tune, but only after the woods settle which takes minimally 4-6 weeks, 8-12 on our higher level rosewood models.
 Once they do though not only will your stay in tune, but it will sound much richer and deeper.
-Mr. Zager also runs a thinner gauge of string for the absolute best in playability.
-Thin strings can bend out of tune easier, and if you have a good ear you can occasionally hear it.
-It’s for this reason Mr. Zager dad the next gauge of string up on a few of his own personal guitars.
-By simply going up one gauge it disappears totally, and you also get a benefit of a richer deeper sound.
+Mr. Zager also sets up his guitars with a thin gauge of string for the absolute best in playability.
+(11-50 gauge) Thin strings can bend out of tune easier, and if you have a really good ear you can occasionally hear it.
+It’s for this reason Mr. Zager Sr. will often use the next string gauge up on some of his own personal guitars (12-52 or 12-54 gauge) By simply going up one gauge any intonation issues disappear completely and you also get the benefit of a richer deeper sound.

 A capo will always pull strings out of tune, this is common knowledge, but if the capo is too tight it causes excess pressure and can squeeze the strings too much causing much worse tuning issues.
 Placement of the capo can also cause issues.
 If it’s put on at a poor angle or without applying even pressure across the strings you can get intonation issues.
 Place the capo just behind the fret and check that the strings are still evenly spaced and parallel to each other.
 It sounds silly but if you’re out by the tiniest amount you can hear it.
 Here’s a good article on capos and how they will always cause intonation issues: https://blog.andertons.co.uk/learn/capo-intonation.